Xeeynamo/KingdomSaveEditor/README.md

 The following improvements are nice to have:
 * Make the editor compatible with Kingdom Hearts 0.2
-* Make the interface more similar to KH3 HUD (icons, colors, etc.)
 * Advanced mode, to hide unused stuff from the game

 ## To conclude